docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 * On a docker engine that is not participating in a swarm.
 In this case, a new swarm will be created and UCP will be restored on top.

-In order to restore an existing UCP installation from a backup, you will need to first uninstall UCP from the cluster by using the `uninstall-ucp` command.
+To restore an existing UCP installation from a backup, you will need to first uninstall UCP from the cluster by using the `uninstall-ucp` command.
 [Learn to uninstall a UCP cluster](install/uninstall.md).